Clint Lowery: Sevendust

-After Still Rain, Lowery joined American heavy metal band Sevendust as a lead guitarist, quite different from previous band's style and sound.
+After Still Rain, Lowery joined American heavy metal band Sevendust as a guitarist, quite different from previous band's style and sound.
 They released their first studio album titled Sevendust, On April 15, 1997.
 In 1998, they released a compilation called Live and Loud, which featured live footage of the band's September 16, 1998 performance at Chicago's Metro.
 In 1999, they released their second studio album Home, which had four singles and had good chart performance in mainstream and modern rock charts which were better than first album's singles chart.
 He performed with the band at Woodstock '99, and also they gained European exposure by opening for Skunk Anansie at various shows in Germany.
 They opened with Kid Rock and Ted Nugent for Metallica on New Year's Eve in 1999 at the Pontiac Silverdome near Detroit, Michigan.
 They also joined Slipknot, Coal Chamber and other bands on the Tattoo the Earth Tour in June 2000.
 In 2001, Sevendust released new album Animosity.
 In 2003, Sevendust returned with their fourth album, Seasons.
 This was one of the band's best received albums and to-date features their highest-charting single (tied with "Driven"), "Enemy", which peaked at #10 on the Mainstream Rock Chart.
 "Enemy", was also used as the official theme song for "Unforgiven (2003)".
 In 2004, for the first time in the band's career, they released a live album on a CD–DVD double-disk package titled Southside Double-Wide: Acoustic Live, includes a tribute cover of "Hurt" by Nine Inch Nails.
-Lowery left Sevendust to join the post-grunge band Dark New Day.
-However, Lowery returned to Sevendust in the spring of 2008 and recorded 8th album titled Cold Day Memory.
+In 2004, Lowery left Sevendust to join the post-grunge band Dark New Day.
+However, Lowery returned to Sevendust in the spring of 2008 and recorded their eighth album Cold Day Memory, released in 2010.
 "I didn't want to come back and have people say, 'Oh, it's not as good as it was,' " Lowery said.
 "There was definitely a need to go up another notch, and I hope we did."
 In September 2012, it was announced that Sevendust would go to studio to record its ninth album for an early 2013 release.
-The band most recent studio album Blood & Stone, was released on October 23, 2020.
+The band most recent studio album Truth Killer, was released in 2023.